SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

       target: "self"
 ~~~~~~~~

-Here, I am adding an additional line in the Quick Fix.
+Here, I added an additional line in the new Quick Fix.

 ~~~~~~~~
 {{#sed}}s/(@Disabled\n.*@Test)//,{{{ modifierList }}}{{/sed}}
 ~~~~~~~~

-This takes the modifier list, encodes it as a string, then uses `sed` to remove the line with `@Disabled` from the string, but leave all other lines in the modifier, i.e. all other annotations, alone.
+This takes the modifier list, encodes it as a string, then uses `sed` to remove the line with `@Disabled` from the string, but leaves all other lines in the modifier, i.e. it leaves all other annotations alone.

-NOTE: Remember to add the "," in the `sed`, otherwise you will see a comment added to your preview, because this is how Sensei alerts you to syntax errors in the `sed` command.
+_NOTE: Remember to add the "," in the `sed`, otherwise you will see a comment added to your preview because this is how Sensei alerts you to syntax errors in the `sed` command._

-I could clone the recipe, but if I do, then I have to remember to uncheck the "Add disable entry for cloned recipe" checkbox when I do, otherwise only the cloned recipe will be available for use.

-Since both fixes are available from the same search, I will make them actions on the same recipe.

 ## Nested `sed` calls

 I was lucky that I could match both the `@Disabled` and `@Test` in a single search and replace.

-If I wanted to have a sequence of sed commands then I would nest them:
+In the event that the code is more complicated and I wanted to have a sequence of sed commands then I can do that by nesting them:

 ```
 {{#sed}}s/@Test//,{{#sed}}s/@Disabled\n//,{{{ modifierList }}}{{/sed}}{{/sed}}
 ```

-In the above example I apply the `@Test` replacement to the results of applying the `@Disabled` replacement on the `{{{ modifierList }}}`.
+In the above example, I apply the `@Test` replacement to the results of applying the `@Disabled` replacement on the `{{{ modifierList }}}`.

+## Summary

+`sed` is a very flexible way to achieve code rewriting and it is possible to nest the `sed` function calls for complicated rewrite conditions.

+Recipes like this often end up being temporary because we are using them to improve our programming process, and once we have built up the muscle memory and no longer use the poor programming pattern we can remove or disable them in the Cookbook.

+_NOTE: Rather than add two available fixes, I could clone the recipe, but if I do, then I have to remember to uncheck the "Add disable entry for cloned recipe" checkbox, otherwise only the cloned recipe will be available for use._